Prag8855/aab/content/guides/how-to-get-a-german-freelance-visa.md

     This document shows a lot of useful information about your appointment.
 - **2 passport photos**
     *[Detailed guide](/guides/biometric-pictures-in-berlin)*
-    You need two 35 × 45mm biometric pictures.
+    You need two 35 × 45 mm biometric pictures.
 [There are many ways to get biometric photos in Berlin](/guides/biometric-pictures-in-berlin), including from the photo booth at the *Ausländerbehörde*.[^26] You do not need to cut the passport photos yourself; they have a tool for this.[^27]
 - **{{NATIONAL_VISA_FEE|cur}}€ for the visa application fees**
     The [Friedrich-Krause-Ufer](https://service.berlin.de/standort/121885/) *Ausländerbehörde* accepts Girokarte, cash, Visa and Mastercard.[^28] The visa application fee is between 28€ and {{NATIONAL_VISA_FEE|cur}}€.[^25] You only pay when you get your freelance visa.
 If you don't get it, you don't need to pay anything.
 The *Ausländerbehörde* [now accepts credit cards](/guides/berlin-auslanderbehorde-appointment#how-to-pay-the-residence-permit-fee), but bring enough cash just in case.
 - **Proof of health insurance coverage**